The3DP/TelloAccess.github.io/README.md

 - The3DP
 ##
-TIPS ON HOW TO OPERATE
+TIPS ON HOW TO OPERATE:
 ##
 Operatng the DJI Tello drone can be a lot of fun, whether you're a beginner or an experienced drone pilot.
 Here are some tips to help you get the most out of your Tello drone experience: